Assessment and reporting

-Here at the Orme Academy the language used when assessing and reporting is consistent, this language is embedded in the academy and is commonplace when discussing students and/or data.
+Here at The Orme Academy the language used when assessing and reporting is consistent, this language is embedded across the Academy and is commonplace when discussing students and/or data.
 The five indicators of attainment are clear, they are as follows:

 The comments in relation to National Expectations are where our efforts should be aimed, we will talk about students exceeding, securing, demonstrating, approaching or working towards.
 Consistency in the use of our language will also ensure the students are able to develop a better understanding of the system and their relative position within it

 Based on each individual student’s prior attainment the Academy Expectation may differ from National Expectations.
 The Progress grading indicates how a student is progressing in line with their individual Academy Expectation.

 The progress comments will always lie alongside this measure providing a personal analysis of the student’s progress in relation to their established Academy Expectation Grade.

 As with KS3 reporting we ensure the language used by both staff and students is consistent.
 Years 10 and 11 will be provided with four statistics at any given time, they are as follows

 Academy Expectation Range (Range of expected KS4 results starting from base Academy Expectation)